darrylsosborne/amazon-efs-workshop/workshop/3-performance/README.md

 sudo yum install -y --enablerepo=epel nload ioping git clone https://github.com/bengland2/smallfile.git
 ```
-- Run the following commands to mount the EFS file system and change ownership of the mount point (add a file system id of the file system you created in VPC1 on each instance:
+- Run the following commands to mount the EFS file system on each instance and change ownership of the mount point (add a file system id of the file system you created in VPC1:

 ```sh
 sudo mkdir -p /mnt/efs
 sudo mount -t efs <efs-file-system-id> /mnt/efs sudo chown ec2-user:ec2-user /mnt/efs
 ```
+___
 ## Section 2
 ### Compare the network performance of different EC2 instance types accessing EFS
 ___
 This section will demonstrate that not all Amazon EC2 instance types are created equal and different instance types provide different levels of network performance when accessing EFS.

 ### 2.1.
 SSH into one Amazon EC2 instance